cached landscapes

 Geo locations of SIGNT stations, researched and published by Trevor Paglen in Germany in 2015 (source: http://maps.google.com)

-Exhibition view: "No Secrets", Eres Stiftung and photographic collection of Munich Stadtmuseum (including Trevor Paglen, Paolo Cirio, Susan Morris, Mario Santamaria, Luca Pancrazzi, Jenny Rova, Rafael Lozano-Hemmer, ...)
+Exhibition view: "No Secrets", Eres Stiftung and photographic collection of Munich Stadtmuseum (including Trevor Paglen, Paolo Cirio, August Sander, Susan Morris, Mario Santamaria, Luca Pancrazzi, Jenny Rova, Rafael Lozano-Hemmer, ...)

 Installation view: Cached Landscapes at the more than 500 years old medieval corn storage building „Haberkasten“ [Haferkasten] Mühldorf a.
 Inn, 2020; Kodak c-prints and synced video screenings (ca. 400 x 900 cm)